digitalronin/hof-guide/source/documentation/basic-customisation.md

   ...
 ```

-Now if you restart your server and go back to your form in the browser you will see that when you complete the `/name` step you are taken to `/address`.
+Now if you restart your server (`Ctrl+C` to stop, then run the same command again) and go back to your form in the browser you will see that when you complete the `/name` step you are taken to `/address`.

 ## Adding Fields